Townhouse Ownership Types & Why They Change Everything

 There are two common ownership structures for townhouses, and they have very different insurance implications:

-Fee Simple (Full) Ownership — You own the entire structure from the ground up, including the exterior walls, roof, and the land beneath your home.
+Fee Simple (Full) Ownership means you own the entire structure from the ground up, including the exterior walls, roof, and the land beneath your home.
 This is similar to owning a detached single-family home.
 You are fully responsible for insuring the entire building.

-Condo-Style Ownership — You own only the interior of your unit (generally "from the drywall inward"), while the HOA legally owns and maintains the exterior shell, roof, and shared structures.
+Condo-Style Ownership means you own only the interior of your unit (generally "from the drywall inward"), while the HOA legally owns and maintains the exterior shell, roof, and shared structures.
 The association carries a master insurance policy that covers those elements.

 | Ownership Type | What You Own | Who Covers the Structure |